tgrassl/gpt-elastic-search-query/README.md

 [Playground](https://platform.openai.com/playground/p/BHqy0KpwlWbZ9hhiaiQlVVNM?model=code-davinci-002)

 ## 1. Get available fields
 First we need to get all available fields in the index, e.g. `log.level, kubernetes.labels.service, trace.id, message, container.id`.

-These will be used later in the prompt.
-These could be fetched using the elastic search api.
+These could be fetched using the elastic search api and will be used later in the prompt.

 ## 2. Generate prompt
 Here's the base prompt that we are going to use:
 ```
 """
 Create a elastic search json query for the following text using the fields <<FIELDS>>.
 Only return the json and only use term instead of match.
-<<QUERY>>
+<<QUERY_PROMPT>>
 """
 ```

 `<<FIELDS>>` is replaced with the list of available fields.

-`<<QUERY>>` is the user query.
+`<<QUERY_PROMPT>>` is the input query prompt.

-`only use term instead of match` specifies if we want fuzzy or exact matching.
+`only use term instead of match` specifies if we want fuzzy (match) or exact (term) matching.

-## 3. Generate Completion
+## 3. Generate query
-Now we put everything together and create a elastic search query using natural language!
+Now we put it all together and create an elastic search query using natural language!

 Model: `code-davinci-002` or `text-davinci-003`